Saving Electricity home

 Power factor box manufacturers are always trying to impress me with alleged testimonials from their supposed customers.
 But in fact nothing could impress me less.
 Those customers almost certainly didn't do the proper kind of test, and I have no way of verifying their honesty anyway.
 In short, if I don't see it myself firsthand, I'm not buying it.

 Some of them have videos showing some kind of meter connected that shows some kind of reduction.
 This is also the wrong test, because the question isn't whether the power factor is corrected, it's whether there's a reduction at your electric meter.
-One of these companies has a video showing it connected to an electric meter -- sitting on a table.
+Okay, so one of these companies has a video showing it connected to an electric meter -- sitting on a table!
 Not an actual electric meter in use, installed at the house.
 No one has ever produced a video of an actual installed residential electric meter showing a decrease in usage with one of these devices connected.
-Do you suppose there could be a reason for that?
+Why on earth not, when it's an easy test to do, and when it's the best proof available?
+Probably because the devices don't work.

-Frankly, I've had little interest in going out and wasting my own money to test a product which I already know doesn't work -- especially when no one has ever produced a video of an actual installed residential electric meter showing a decrease in usage with one of these devices connected.
-Yet because of the extreme reader interest in this issue, and because one reader does claim to have measured a reduction at his meter, I decided I'd go ahead and buy one to test.
-I went to the website of the most well-known company, but I couldn't find any guarantee mentioned anywhere on the site.
+By the way, last summer I went to the website of the most well-known power factor box maker, but I couldn't find any guarantee mentioned anywhere on the site.
 I called and they said they'd email it to me, but what I got was some barely literate rambling jargon that wouldn't pass as a guarantee in any court on this planet.
 I wrote back and asked if they'd agree to a simple statement (something like they "guarantee that the unit will reduce energy consumption as shown at the residential electric meter"), but they didn't write back.
 I called, we traded voicemails, but then after my last message I haven't heard from them.

 My test of two different plug-in units shows that they don't work